By Jan David Winitz, President & Founder

-Bakshaish is a town on the banks of the Talke Rud River in the Heriz region of Northwest Persia.
-Situated in the mountainous region 60 miles east of the large city of Tabriz, Bakshaish is the oldest rug weaving village in the district of Heriz, noted for carpets with highly artistic, tremendously diverse abstracted adaptations of age-old tribal and classical Persian motifs.
-The finest antique Oriental Bakshaish (also spelled Bakhshayesh or Bakshish) offer large carpets with a geometric, folkloric character found predominantly in small Persian rugs.
+Bakshaish is a town on the banks of the Talke Rud River in Northwest Persia.
+Situated in the mountainous region 60 miles east of the large city of Tabriz, Bakshaish is the oldest rug weaving village in the region of Persian Azerbaijan, noted for carpets with highly artistic, tremendously diverse abstracted adaptations of age-old tribal and classical Persian motifs.
+The finest antique Bakshaish (also spelled Bakhshayesh or Bakshish) are typically larger carpets (8×11 to 13×17) with a geometric, folkloric character found predominantly in small tribal rugs.

 The best antique Bakshaish carpets are connoisseur’s delights, exhibiting truly original patterns; unusual movement and asymmetry of design; and a richness and maturity of color obtained by the masterful use of natural dyes.
 They transcend the decorative to become truly one-in-the-world art objects.

 Bakshaish weavers employed both soft reds and navy tones for the base color of the field, with the use of ivory, or sometimes golden Camelhair grounds being particularly rare and beloved.
-Highly prized, the best Oriental and Persian carpets utilize undyed camelhair as the lustrous backdrop of the field.
+Undyed camelhair creates a particularly luminous backdrop of the field.
 Exceptional blues are a hallmark of these antique Bakshaish rugs with hues of azure, turquoise, peacock and teal.
 Muted salmons, corals, buffs and yellows, as well as rich spring to jade greens, can also be found in abundance.
-Antique Bakshaish carpets have a structure similar to others of the Heriz group, although their weave is usually somewhat finer.
+Antique Bakshaish carpets have a structure similar to carpets of the nearby Heriz group, although their weave is usually somewhat finer.

-Bakshaish carpets were the product of the Persian home craft, often woven in room size (typically 9ft x 11ft to 11ft x 14ft) on a loom attached to the outside wall of the weaver’s home.
+Bakshaish carpets were the product of the Persian home craft, usually woven in room size or oversize formats on a loom attached to the outside wall of the weaver’s home.
 Area size Bakshaish rugs (normally 4ft 6in x 6ft 6in and sometimes as small as 2ft x 4ft) are only occasionally seen, the best of which are highly prized by serious collectors.
-Rare examples of these magnificent rugs can occasionally be found in sizes ranging from 11×15 to 12×18.
 Extremely seldom seen in this style are sizes larger than 12×18, runners, or keleges (corridor rugs).

 The best Bakshaish carpets offer a unique combination of geometric allover design or graphic geometric medallion format, along with their own intriguing adaptation of the traditional repetitive Herati pattern with unparalleled use of natural color and soft tones for large format carpets.
 All-over field designs of overscale emblematic or stylized floral patterns offer striking graphic artistry.
 Bakshaish rug weavers are renowned for creating carpets featuring the age-old Tree of Life motif.
 They fit perfectly into contemporary or casual decors, and brilliantly enhance the casual, organic ambiance of mountainside homes.